Angelmmiguel/pm/README.md

 Available config parameters:
 * `after` : execute this command after switch to the project with `pm go`.
+* `git-info` : show a resume of Git for a project.

 For example, you can start [Gulp](http://gulpjs.com/) in a project when `go` to it: